Scheduled MonumentsEnglandCressing Temple

 Cressing Temple is a scheduled monument protected by Historic England under reference 1002122.
 View the official record →

-Cressing Temple is a medieval farming estate established by the Knights Templar in the 12th century near Witham in Essex.
+Cressing Temple is a medieval commandery of the Knights Templar located in Essex, established in the twelfth century and remaining a significant landholding throughout the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002122.

 Cressing Temple is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002122.